Kiara T. Dunbar

 other days you will do anything

-metals and medicine to take it away
+metals or medicine to take it all away

 only you know what it means